How Long Do HVAC Units Last?

 - Mini Splits: 10 to 30 years, shorter in coastal climates.

 The question of “How long do HVAC units last” truly boils down to maintenance.
 As long as you’re taking good care of them, the components of your HVAC system can end up outlasting a lot of other household appliances.
 If you think a household air conditioner or furnace is nearing the end of its lifespan, get in touch with Stan’s AC today!
-We’re happy to schedule an appointment with you, and can even provide emergency after-hours service.
+We’re happy to schedule an appointment for either HVAC repair in Austin, or to consult with you about installing a new system.